smartcommunitylab/sco.viaggia/viaggia-mobile/NOTES.md

-Message for background tracking is iOS (to be placed in resources/XXX.plist):
+Messages for background tracking is iOS (to be placed in resources/XXX.plist and in InfoPlist.strings for different localizzations):

-App requires background location tracking for the validation of the itineraries done by the users while participating to the Play&Go game, as described in the game regulation.

-<key>NSLocationAlwaysUsageDescription</key>
-<string>App requires background location tracking for the validation of the itineraries done by the users while participating to the Play&amp;Go game, as described in the game regulation.</string>
-<key>NSLocationWhenInUseUsageDescription</key>
-<string>App requires background location tracking for the validation of the itineraries done by the users while participating to the Play&amp;Go game, as described in the game regulation.</string>
-<key>NSMotionUsageDescription</key>
-<string>App requires motion information for the validation of the itineraries done by the users while participating to the Play&amp;Go game, as described in the game regulation.</string>
+(NSLocationAlwaysUsageDescription, NSLocationWhenInUseUsageDescription, NSMotionUsageDescription)
+To ensure a correct validation of the itineraries tracked by Play&Go the App requires location access set to 'Always Allow' Per garantire una corretta validazione dei viaggi tracciati nel gioco e' necessario selezionare 'Consenti sempre'

 <key>NSBluetoothPeripheralUsageDescription</key>
 <string>App requires bluetooth info for bus tracking</string>